-Council has started the planning process on how we can improve managing our Shire’s waste by developing a new Waste Matters Strategy.
-We are undertaking an extensive community consultation process and will be reviewing our services, programs and initiatives.
+Council has developed a new Waste Matters Strategy to plan how we can improve the management of our Shire’s waste.
+We undertook extensive community consultation and have reviewed our services, programs and initiatives.

 We now have the opportunity to reduce waste going to landfill by targeting:

 - food and other organics for composting

 - recovering recyclables in our waste

 - diverting non-recyclable materials to energy from waste